PhilipGautschi/file-captain/CODE_OF_CONDUCT.md

 ## Enforcement

-If you experience or witness unacceptable behavior, please contact the maintainers at [mail@philipgautschi.ch](mailto:mail@philipgautschi.ch).
+If you experience or witness unacceptable behavior, please contact the maintainers at [philips.python.projects@gmail.com](mailto:philips.python.projects@gmail.com).

 We reserve the right to remove comments, ban users, or take other actions to maintain a respectful community.